MalwareCube/SL1_Challenges/README.md

 # Security Operations (SOC) 101 Challenges
-This is the challenge repository for the SOC 101 curriculum.
+This is the ticket portal repository for the SOC Level 1 Live training.